timfuhrmann/spotify-web/README.md

 WORK IN PROGRESS

+This demo has been developed before Spotify Web's "relaunch".

 Check it out: https://demo-spotify-web.vercel.app/ - since this isn't a public application, you need a Spotify developer account to be able to access this demo.

 This is not a 1:1 clone.
 Due to api restrictions and time reasons, some features haven’t been implemented at all, differently or not thoroughly.